thejcannon/OhTheMethodsYouCanMake/Slides.md

 <!--
-You've maybe have wondered, and even had a theory, how SQL ORM's quickly fire off a query, when you you access certain attributes in your class you set the "Column" "descriptor" is leveraging `__get__` to run a SQL query, using the instance's database ID, and return to you the value (and maybe cache it, you see).
+You've maybe have wondered, and even had a theory, how SQL ORM's quickly fire off a query, when you access certain attributes in your class you set the "Column" "descriptor" is leveraging `__get__` to run a SQL query, using the instance's database ID, and return to you the value (and maybe cache it, you see).